Grible/timetable.js/README.md

 Alternatively you could override the css styles manually.

+## Browser support
+Timetable.js has been designed to work with modern browsers (only).
+It has been tested with the latest version of the most common browsers.

 ## Contributing
 Please use the Github issue tracker for issues/feature requests.
 We use Gulp for development and Mocha with Chai for unit testing.
 The styles are defined in SASS.
 Feel free to comment/contribute.